HaoyiZhu/HaoyiZhu/README.md

 ### <div align="left">👋 I'm Haoyi Zhu, a 1st-year Ph.D. student majoring in AI at Shanghai AI Lab & USTC.</div>

+*"The philosophers have only interpreted the world, in various ways.
+The point, however, is to change it."*

 <br/>

 <div align="left">